apache/mynewt-site/docs/os/core_os/mbuf/mbuf.md

 The mbuf (short for memory buffer) is a common concept in networking stacks.
 The mbuf is used to hold packet data as it traverses the stack.
 The mbuf also generally stores header information or other networking stack information that is carried around with the packet.
 The mbuf and its associated library of functions were developed to make common networking stack operations (like stripping and adding protocol headers) efficient and as copy-free as possible.

-In its simplest form, a mbuf is a memory block with some space reserved for internal information and a pointer which is used to "chain" memory blocks together in order to create a "packet".
+In its simplest form, an mbuf is a memory block with some space reserved for internal information and a pointer which is used to "chain" memory blocks together in order to create a "packet".
 This is a very important aspect of the mbuf: the ability to chain mbufs together to create larger "packets" (chains of mbufs).

-Why use mbufs?
+## Why use mbufs?

 The main reason is to conserve memory.
-Consider a networking protocol that generally sends small packets but occasionally sends large ones (The Bluetooth Low Energy (BLE) protocol, is one such example).
+Consider a networking protocol that generally sends small packets but occasionally sends large ones.
+The Bluetooth Low Energy (BLE) protocol is one such example.
 A flat buffer would need to be sized so that the maximum packet size could be contained by the buffer.
 With the mbuf, a number of mbufs can be chained together so that the occasional large packet can be handled while leaving more packet buffers available to the networking stack for smaller packets.

+## Packet Header mbuf

 Not all mbufs are created equal.
 The first mbuf in a chain of mbufs is a special mbuf called a "packet header mbuf".
-The reason that this mbuf is special is that it contains the length of all the data contained by the chain of mbufs (the packet length, if you will).
+The reason that this mbuf is special is that it contains the length of all the data contained by the chain of mbufs (the packet length, in other words).
 The packet header mbuf may also contain a user defined structure (called a "user header") so that networking protocol specific information can be conveyed to various layers of the networking stack.
 Any mbufs that are part of the packet (i.e. in the mbuf chain but not the first one) are "normal" (i.e. non-packet header) mbufs.
 A normal mbuf does not have any packet header or user packet header structures in them; they only contain the basic mbuf header (`struct os_mbuf`).
 Figure 1 illustrates these two types of mbufs.
 Note that the numbers/text in parentheses denote the size of the structures/elements (in bytes) and that MBLEN is the memory block length of the memory pool used by the mbuf pool.

 ![Packet header mbuf](pics/mbuf_fig1.png)

+## Normal mbuf

 Now let's take a deeper dive into the mbuf structure.
 Figure 2 illustrates a normal mbuf and breaks out the various fields in the `os_mbuf` structure.

-The *om_data* field is a pointer to where the data starts inside the data buffer.
+* The *om_data* field is a pointer to where the data starts inside the data buffer.
 Typically, mbufs that are allocated from the mbuf pool (discussed later) have their om_data pointer set to the start of the data buffer but there are cases where this may not be desirable (added a protocol header to a packet, for example).
-The *om_flags* field is a set of flags used internally by the mbuf library.
+* The *om_flags* field is a set of flags used internally by the mbuf library.
 Currently, no flags have been defined.
-The *om_pkthdr_len* field is the total length of all packet headers in the mbuf.
+* The *om_pkthdr_len* field is the total length of all packet headers in the mbuf.
 For normal mbufs this is set to 0 as there is no packet or user packet headers.
 For packet header mbufs, this would be set to the length of the packet header structure (16) plus the size of the user packet header (if any).
 Note that it is this field which differentiates packet header mbufs from normal mbufs (i.e. if *om_pkthdr_len* is zero, this is a normal mbuf; otherwise it is a packet header mbuf).
-The *om_len* field contains the amount of user data in the data buffer.
+* The *om_len* field contains the amount of user data in the data buffer.
 When initially allocated, this field is 0 as there is no user data in the mbuf.
-The *omp_pool* field is a pointer to the pool from which this mbuf has been allocated.
+* The *omp_pool* field is a pointer to the pool from which this mbuf has been allocated.
 This is used internally by the mbuf library.
-The *omp_next* field is a linked list element which is used to chain mbufs.
+* The *omp_next* field is a linked list element which is used to chain mbufs.

 Figure 2 also shows a normal mbuf with actual values in the `os_mbuf` structure.
 This mbuf starts at address 0x1000 and is 256 bytes in total length.
 In this example, the user has copied 33 bytes into the data buffer starting at address 0x1010 (this is where om_data points).
 Note that the packet header length in this mbuf is 0 as it is not a packet header mbuf.